The House Of Stuart

 James proceeded to appoint Catholics to positions of power.
 He was met with staunch opposition when he arrogantly called Parliament to ask for funds to strengthen the army.
 Opposition to his wishes always infuriated him and he characteristically prorogued Parliament.
 Heedlessly, he appointed more Catholics to commissions in the army.
 The army was then posted on Hounslow Heath, a constant and threatening reminder to London and to Parliament of James' strength.

-He seemed oblivious to the fact that his acceptance was based on the fact that most of his Protestant subjects resigned themselves that James was an ageing man and his daughter and heiress, Mary, was a staunch Protestant who would reverse the changes introduced by her father.
+He seemed oblivious to the fact that his acceptance was based on the fact that most of his Protestant subjects resigned themselves that James was an aging man and his daughter and heiress, Mary, was a staunch Protestant who would reverse the changes introduced by her father.
 When Queen Mary of Modena announced she was pregnant most Protestant Englishmen prayed fervently that it would be a daughter, who would not replace the Princess Mary in the succession.

 On 27th April 1688, the King issued an order to the Anglican clergy that his 'Declaration of Indulgence' was to be read aloud from the pulpit of every church in the country for a period of four successive Sundays.
 Seven Anglican Bishops presented him with a petition, explaining their reasons for disobeying the royal edict.
 The incensed James, throwing caution to the wind, had them arrested on a charge of seditious libel and sent to the Tower, by which he succeeded in outraging public opinion against himself.